drganjoo/p1_navigation/README.md

 The idea behind prioritized replay buffer is that some states have a much higher td_error and offer a greater opportunity for the agent to learn from them.
 However, using a normal stochastic replay buffer, there is no gaurantee that such high error states would be chosen often till the error in that state is reduced.

-Prioritized Replay Buffer gives a higher priority to a state of being chosen in a given minibatch by recording the td_error with each state and then using that as the priority at the time of choice.
+Prioritized Replay Buffer provides a higher chance to a state of being chosen in a given minibatch by recording the td_error with each state and then using that as the priority at the time of choice.
 Since the learning and acting parts of the agent are separate, at the time the agent acts in the environment, it attaches the highest priority to the experience (state, action, reward, next_state, done) that resulted from the action and records it in the Prioritized Replay Buffer.
 This way it can gaurantee that each action will be chosen at least once in the learning stages.
+Since the states that have higher td_error will be chosen more often the resulting neural network will overfit.
+In order to reduce the chances of overfitting, importance sampling rate (β) is used to reduce the weight updates.

 To record priorities and to assist in choosing experiences based on their priority a **Sum Tree** data structure has been implemented.
 A Sum Tree is a complete binary tree with the leaf nodes being the experiences that have been recorded  and the non-leaf nodes are the sum of priority (td_error) of each of the two children nodes.
 This way the root of the tree has the sum of all of the experiences that have been recorded in the Prioritized Replay Buffer.
+The absolute value of the td_error is used as priority.

 To choose an experience at random from the Sum Tree, a uniform random number is generated between the range 0 to Sum of Priorities (value of the root node of the tree).
 Then the tree is traversed using the following algorithm: